 This is different compared to other rodents, who are perfectly content being alone in a cage for the duration of their life.

 Owning a pet that grows close to you and ultimately loves your attention and presence is what it’s all about!

 Who doesn’t want one of the softest pets on the earth?
-Not to mention, they are just more physically appealing pets compared to other options on the list.
+Once you know how and where a chinchilla likes to be pet, you won’t be able to get enough of that soft fur against your skin.
+Not to mention, these little rodents are just more physically appealing than other pets.

 At least in my opinion.

 #12: You Don’t Have To Walk A Chinchilla

 The only reason I placed this on the list is that I also own two dogs.

 I’m not saying that walking them isn’t enjoyable and that I hate it from every angle, but when it’s 10 degrees outside, it sure would be nice not to have this chore on my daily list of things that needs to be completed.
 3 times a day at that!